-We know all the benefits of yoga, but what's the best time to do yoga?
+We know all the benefits of yoga, but what's the best time to do yoga—morning afternoon, or night?
 The ancient practice can help you relax, increase your flexibility, give you energy, help you lose weight, and decrease stress.

 However, timing is key to unlock those myriad benefits: it's important to note that some poses are energizing while others are calming, which is why, traditionally, yoga is practiced early in the morning or in the evening.